OviYaD/ChatApplication-Zoho-Cliq/README.md

 # ZOHO CLIQ - Frontend

-Zoho Cliq simplifies your team communication with organized conversations, easy-to-find information, and connections to the tools you love.
+Prezz Prezz simplifies your team communication with organized conversations, easy-to-find information, and connections to the tools you love.
 Work together, no matter where you are.

 | Library           | Version | Description                                                                                                                                                                         |
 | ----------------- | ------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |